Advertisement

 And then, of course, there’s the ongoing trade war between the USA and China which is affecting many big countries.

 Then there’s also the worry of Brexit.
-Britain’s new PM Boris Johnson has worsened the already-complicated affair, claiming that the UK will leave EU with or without any deal on October 31st.
+Britain’s new PM Boris Johnson has worsened the already-complicated affair, claiming that the UK will leave the EU with or without any deal on October 31st.
 If a favorable deal isn’t made between the two parties, which is unlikely to happen really, it can affect the UK’s economy.
 And when that happens, that will cascade to affect other countries that the UK is in direct trade with.
-This will shake the global economic picture for worse.
+This will shake the global economic picture for the worse.

 The pain and aftermath of the last recession still stand fresh.